 Student Code of Conduct

-If you need immediate support or assistance, please contact the Behavior Intervention and Resource Team (BIRT).
-BIRT offers crisis intervention services and support for individual students.
+If you need immediate support or assistance, please contact the Student Assessment, Facilitation and Evaluation (SAFE) team.
+SAFE offers crisis intervention services and support for individual students.

 Grade, Registration and Financial Aid Appeals

-Academic waivers, extenuating circumstances petitions, and appeals regarding financial aid grants, registration dates and more can be accessed online through Admissions & Records.
+Academic waivers, extenuating circumstances petitions, and appeals regarding financial aid grants, registration dates and more can be accessed online.

 Students who wish to file a discrimination or sexual assault or harassment complaint may do so by reaching out to the Title IX Coordinator and their campus Title IX representative, led by Riverside Community College District’s Diversity and Human Resources division.

 Students who wish to file a sexual harassment complaint or report sexual assault may contact the Title IX Coordinator and their campus Title IX representative, the RCCD Safety and Police department, or Student Health and Psychological Services.
 Students may also contact the local police or call 911 for any emergencies.

 Moreno Valley College takes these issues seriously.
 Due to the sensitive and timely nature of these incidents, we encourage early reporting.
 Reporting incidents is not mandatory, and while reporting does not require you to pursue legal action, it may provide you with greater legal protections should you eventually wish to.
 You may always seek advice without filing a complaint, but delaying a report may affect your legal rights.

 Moreno Valley College and the Riverside Community College District are committed to diversity, equity and fairness.
 We do our best to promote a culture of care to ensure all campus and community members feel heard and valued.
 Harassment of any employee/student is strictly prohibited.